 This document outlines the requirements for extending the remote support capabilities initially released as “phone home” in the 10T1 release.
 The capability will require efforts in four areas; data collection from the controller, data capture infrastructure, support data viewing capabilities and a searchable database for “demographic” information.

 ESG has an ongoing opportunity to provide more value to our business partners and end users by improvements in the supportability of our products.
 The capabilities will provide the information needed by the OEM and LSI supports teams to; reduce problem resolution times, improve 1st contact resolution rates, decrease the number of inconclusive Root Cause Analysis, and provide more 1st time data capture information to development for corrective action.
+The captured data will provide ESG with the opportunity to offer additional support offerings like proactive notification of known issues.

+The goal is an automatic data collection foundation that OEMs can endorse and even mandate to end users to improve product support.
+This foundation will be used for additional capabilities to be added over time.

 Target Audience